Barker & Dobson became one of the largest confectioners in Britain.

-In 1972 Waller & Hartley of Blackpool was acquired, and with it the Hacks and Victory V cough sweet brands.
+Waller & Hartley of Blackpool was acquired in 1972, and with it the Hacks and Victory V cough sweet brands.

-From 1974 Barker & Dobson distributed Ferrero products such as Tic-Tacs in the British market.
+Barker & Dobson distributed Ferrero products such as Tic-Tacs in the British market from 1974.

 Barket & Dobson suffered heavy losses in the mid-1970s.
-In 1976 a stake in Hacks Malaysia Senirian Berhad was disposed of.
+A stake in Hacks Malaysia Senirian Berhad was disposed of in 1976.

-In 1981 Barker & Dobson was forced to remove the 0.2 percent chloroform component from its Victory V sweet recipe.
-Sales immediately slumped by 25 percent.
+Due to a change in the law, Barker & Dobson was forced to remove the 0.2 percent chloroform component from its Victory V sweet recipe from 1981.
+Victory V sales immediately slumped by 25 percent.

 The Barker & Dobson factory in Dublin closed in 1982.